naivoder/DDQN/README.md

 pip install -r requirements.txt
 ```

 ### Running the Algorithm

-You can run the algorithm on any supported Gymnasium environment.
-For example:
+You can run the algorithm on any supported Gymnasium environment with a discrete action space:

 ```bash
 python main.py --env 'LunarLander-v2'